 Increasingly, and rightfully so, cryptocurrencies, especially bitcoin, are becoming a significant subject of interest of academics, investors and indeed regulators.
 From an academic viewpoint, there are several open questions regarding the trading of bitcoin.

 The first question is linked to one of the fundamental functions of markets, i.e. the informational efficiency of the prices generated during the bitcoin trading process.
 Urquhart (2016) is the first to investigate the efficiency of bitcoin prices.
 By employing six different tests, the study finds that bitcoin prices are inefficient.
 They argue that the driver of the inefficiency in bitcoin pricing is its infancy.
-Other recent studies, such as Nadarajah and Chu (2017), also conclude that the markets for trading bitcoin are efficient (see also Bariviera, 2017).
+By contrast, other recent studies, such as Nadarajah and Chu (2017), conclude that the markets for trading bitcoin are efficient (see also Bariviera, 2017).

 The second important question borders on the drivers and the implications of the huge media attention often bestowed on bitcoin.
 Kristoufek (2013) argues that examining the relationship between bitcoin prices and investor sentiment is very important as, in contrast to “standard” financial assets, bitcoin prices cannot be explained by fundamentals.
 More explicitly, Kristoufek (2013) argues and empirically shows that the price dynamics of bitcoin is driven by investor attention (Kristoufek (2013) proxies investor attention with Google Trends and Wikipedia searches), implying that indeed the bitcoin price-investor attention relationship is vital for bitcoin price discovery and is deserving of academic inquiries.
 Furthermore, the study concludes that the investor attention-bitcoin price discovery relationship is bidirectional.
 The bidirectional relationship is also tested by Urquhart (2018).
 Similar to Kristoufek (2013), Urquhart (2018) proxies investor attention using Google Trends.
 However, by using a vector autoregressive (VAR) model, Urquhart (2018) offers a contrasting view, showing that the relationship is not bidirectional.
 More specifically, while bitcoin price and volume are significant drivers of investor attention, investor attention offers no significant predictive power in forecasting volatility and volume.